topbitdu/unidom-contact-china/ROADMAP.md

 1. Improved the Mobile Phone Number model to include the Model Extension concern

 ## v0.3
+1. Improved the Mobile Phone Number model to extract the regular expression for format validation
-1. Improved the Ruby Gem Specification to depend on unidom-common v0.5
+2. Improved the Ruby Gem Specification to depend on unidom-common v0.5